zw007981/VisualServoingBaxter/README.md

 ## Introduction

 A visual servoing control method enhanced by an obstacle avoidance strategy using potential based function.
-The solution require both relative bearing measurements, which acquire from the RGB-camera by color-based detection method through OpenCV.
+The solution requires relative bearing measurements, which acquire from the RGB-camera by color-based detection method through OpenCV.
 Eye-in-hand sensor arrangement can provide a relative high accuracy and avoid vision collision.
 We also validate our approach by implementation on the Baxter robot.

 ## Usage